roopakudua/Microsevices/README.md

 4. Scripts which will create a YAML to expose ingress gateway with basic mappings for you service.
 5. Json File for Grafana Dashboard configuration
 6. Traffic related scripts for Istio bookinfo sample.

+You can also visit my dockerhub [id](https://hub.docker.com/r/dirtydeeds/) to get the containerised images of the following Microservices